azpm/django-protrack/README.md

 and the IBM Informix SDK.
 The SDK installer uses java and I've had the most success with **jdk-6u32-linux-x64-rpm.bin** and not openjdk.

+And, you will need:

+sql-alchemy: http://www.sqlalchemy.org version 0.7.6 or better

 This loader connects to informix using configuration provided by a django application, chronologia, and loads information in.